 What is the best dataset for training a Twitter sentiment classifier?

-Sentiment140 (1.6M tweets labeled positive/negative) remains the most widely used training dataset.
-Its main limitation is age (data from 2009) and binary labels (no neutral class).
-For three-class classification, the TweetEval benchmark dataset from Cardiff NLP is the current standard, and it is what the twitter-roberta-base-sentiment model was fine-tuned on.
-For domain-specific work (finance, healthcare, politics), you will likely need to create your own labeled dataset.
-A common shortcut: use a pre-trained RoBERTa model to label a large unlabeled corpus, manually review a sample for quality, then fine-tune on the result.
+Sentiment140 (1.6 million tweets labeled positive or negative) is the most widely used training set, though its data is from 2009 and it has no neutral class.
+For three-class work, the TweetEval benchmark from Cardiff NLP is the current standard and is what the twitter-roberta-base-sentiment model was fine-tuned on.
+For domain-specific work, label your own set: use a pre-trained model to label a large corpus, review a sample, then fine-tune on the result.

 Getting Started